UTheCat/jumpvalley/README.md

 ## Getting started with the project itself

+Here are some instructions for working with the project's source/repository.

+### Prerequisites

+Software you'll need:
+- .NET-Enabled Godot v4.2.1 or later.
+The latest version of .NET-Enabled Godot 4 is preferred, and can be downloaded on [Godot's official download page](https://godotengine.org/download).
+- An installation of the [.NET 8 SDK](https://dotnet.microsoft.com/download)

 ### Running Godot and this repository's project file

 This project is currently being made using the .NET-Enabled version of Godot v4.2.1.